-4-1 Where City forces and forces of the private sector perform identical functions on behalf of the City and where City forces have demonstrated, through new or improved procedures and techniques, that they can provide such service at a cost equal to or less than the private sector, the City would reduce the involvement of the private sector in such functions, or take such other steps, as desirable, in order to provide employment for surplus staff resulting from such improvement in procedures and techniques, subject to any contractual agreements governing such service being provided by the private sector.

-4-2 During the life of this Agreement, no permanent employee shall be laid off provided they accept any reasonable offer of alternative employment made by the City.
-This provision shall expire on December 30th, 2007 (the end of Pay Period #26, 2007).
+- 4-1 Where City forces and forces of the private sector perform identical functions on behalf of the City and where City forces have demonstrated, through new or improved procedures and techniques, that they can provide such service at a cost equal to or less than the private sector, the City would reduce the involvement of the private sector in such functions, or take such other steps, as desirable, in order to provide employment for surplus staff resulting from such improvement in procedures and techniques, subject to any contractual agreements governing such service being provided by the private sector. - 4-2 During the life of this Agreement, no permanent employee shall be laid off provided they accept any reasonable offer of alternative employment made by the City.
+This provision shall expire on December 24, 2016.

-ARTICLE 5 - DURATION, REVISION AND TERMINA-TION OF AGREEMENT
+ARTICLE 5 - DURATION, REVISION AND TERMINATION OF AGREEMENT

-- 5-1 This Agreement shall be binding upon the parties from December 31st, 2005 until December 30th,2007 and thereafter until replaced or terminated. - 5-2 No changes to the Agreement shall have a retroactive effect unless specifically provided.
+- 5-1 This Agreement shall be binding upon the parties from December 28, 2014 until December 24, 2016 (the end of Pay Period #26, 2016) and thereafter until replaced or terminated. - 5-2 No changes to the Agreement shall have a retroactive effect unless specifically provided.
 This Agreement takes effect upon ratification by City Council and the Union. - 5-3 Either party desiring to propose changes to this Agreement shall, between the period of 30 days and 90 days prior to the termination date, give notice in writing to the other party of the changes proposed.
 Within 30 days of receipt of such notice by one party, the other party is required to enter into negotiations for a new agreement.
 This 30 day time limit may be extended by mutual agreement.